Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Running The Play.md

 - Over the next seven years, every human on Earth will be invited to join.
 Membership requires:
 	1. Invitation
 	2. Acceptance
-	3. Ongoing commitment to The Rules / Principles / Values of Lionsberg
+	3. Ongoing commitment to The Rules / Principles / Values that enable the new game to be played indefinitely into the future
 - After 3 years of membership and progress through [[The Lionsberg Experience]] (healing, transformation, and [[Quarterly Quests]] in small groups / teams), members earn Citizenship.
-- Citizenship in Lionsberg = Citizenship and Self-Governance in the New World.
+- *If enough people believe*: Citizenship in Lionsberg = Citizenship and Self-Governance in the New World.
 - Initial Target: connect and empower 3% of the world's population / 40 growth cycles / 267 Million People by 2026.
 ## Cycles of Expansion